wigging/chemics/README.md

 # Chemics

-The chemics package is a collection of Python functions for performing calculations in the field of chemical engineering.
-Source code for the package is available on GitHub and contributions from the community are encouraged.
+Chemics is a Python package for chemistry and chemical engineering applications.
+It is open-source and contributions from the scientific community are encouraged.

 ## Installation